gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Or when society has become widely corrupt and decadent, as happened in the Roman Empire, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.

-Here we should note that a grave misstep occurred when the sensible notion that the state should be neutral about the conversation between its various religious communities, was expanded to imply that the state ought to completely ignore the voices of the religious communities in its proceedings, thus shutting them out of the conversation.
+The U.S. Constitution contains the sensible notion that a State governing a society containing a diversity of religious voices should be neutral between them: the State shall not establish a religion.
+But a grave misstep occurred when the understanding of what this meant was distorted to erect "a wall of separation between church and state."
+This idea was used to justify ignoring religious voices as being illegitimate participants in the conversation of communities.

-The ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can only approach from a distance.
+The ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can approach but never reach.
 Rod Dreher's book *The Benedict Option* is a recent reminder of the value of such communities: there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible.